 Panforte is traditionally found in Tuscany.
 Or more specifically, in Siena, a place I’ve not been.
-But if I did go, I probably would never leave because a friend did go once and was kind enough to bring me back a huge assortment of different kinds of panforte di Siena for me to sample.
-And let me tell you — I (and my dentist) were beyond thrilled.
+But if I did go, I probably would never leave because a friend went once and brought me back an overwhelming assortment of different kinds of panforte di Siena for me to sample.
+And let me tell you — I was beyond thrilled to have so many to try.

 About 16 servings